In Derek Mason’s first season as head coach, Middle Tennessee went 3-9 overall and 2-6 against Conference USA programs.

 Mason has worked with a plethora of teams at both the pro and college levels.

-Most recently, he was Oklahoma State’s defensive coordinator in 2022.
+He was Oklahoma State’s defensive coordinator in 2022.
 The Cowboys ranked eighth in the Big 12 in total defense with 440.8 yards per game allowed and gave up 29.3 points per game, which was the sixth-fewest in the league.

 The year before, he was Auburn’s DC.
 The Tigers were fifth in scoring defense (22.2 points per game allowed) and eighth in total defense (369.8 yards per game allowed) in the SEC in 2021.